We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 Technically, it means you can set up your chair on the wet sand of a private beach.
 And I do this sometimes.
 There is a vast, always empty section of beach that is private just to the west of our private beach access in Seacrest Beach.
 I often walk that way and set up my chair along the water’s edge when no one is there.
 However, I would never set up my chair in front of another guest’s set up on a private beach.
 This advice is often given in Facebook groups, which I think is quite rude when others pay for their beach setups or get there early to claim a space.

 New in 2024, there is a lot of turmoil around the wet sand.
-Many private beaches are calling it there own and even putting out empty chairs or cones to prevent the public from using those beaches.
+Many private beaches are calling it their own and even putting out empty chairs or cones to prevent the public from using those beaches.

 The Differences Between Public and Private Beaches on 30A